johnmcdowall/glengarry/README.md

 You'll have to use the dummy application under spec/dummy to first create the test database.
 Then simply do the usual:

     bundle exec rake spec

+## Complainin', bro?

+You can get me on Twitter as @MrMcDowall or on App.net as @jmd - have at it, hopefully I'll see you at the Country Club.

+## License
+It's all MIT License.
+Do what you want, check the MIT-LICENSE file, and I'm not responsible for anything you do with it.
+Bon appetit.